lrspeiser/sigmagravity/README.md

 For galaxy clusters, the same framework extends naturally: realistic baryonic profiles (gNFW gas + BCG/ICL) with triaxial projection and a recalibrated amplitude achieve 88.9% coverage (16/18) within 68% posterior predictive checks across 10 galaxy clusters with 7.9% median fractional error.
 As validation, 2 clusters were held out during calibration (Abell 2261, MACSJ1149) and both fall within 68% PPC.
 The amplitude ratio A_cluster/A_galaxy ≈ 7.8 is qualitatively consistent with geometric path-counting expectations.
 Mass-scaling tests find γ = 0.09±0.10, consistent with universal coherence length within each domain.

 **Theoretical framework:** The kernel structure is motivated by quantum path-integral reasoning—coherent superposition of near-geodesic families around the classical GR solution—but parameters {A, ℓ₀, p, n_coh} are empirically calibrated.
 The coherence window C(R) = 1-[1+(R/ℓ₀)^p]^(-n_coh) employs a Burr-XII form justified by superstatistical decoherence models.
-Dedicated validation confirms that simple theoretical predictions (density-based ℓ₀, naive path-counting) fail by factors of 10-2500× (Appendix H); we therefore present this as principled phenomenology with testable predictions, not first-principles derivation.
+Dedicated validation confirms that simple theoretical predictions (density-based ℓ₀, naive path-counting) fail by factors of 10-2500× (Appendix H).
+We therefore present this as principled phenomenology with testable predictions, not first-principles derivation.

 The model is curl-free by construction (axisymmetric K=K(R)), employs exact elliptic-integral geometry, and satisfies all Solar System constraints (boost at 1 AU: ≲7×10⁻¹⁴).
 Complete reproducible code, provenance manifests, and validation suite are released publicly.